sea-bass/pyrobosim/README.md

 Refer to the [full documentation](https://pyrobosim.readthedocs.io/) for setup, usage, and other concepts.

-We would love your contributions!
+We look forward to your open-source contributions to pyrobosim.
-Please refer to the [contributor guide](CONTRIBUTING.md) for more information.
+For more information, refer to the [contributor guide](CONTRIBUTING.md).

 ![Example animation of the simulator](docs/source/media/pyrobosim_demo.gif)